oracle-livelabs/analytics-ai/oci-datascience/ocw-2022-oci-session142/datascience.md

     ![Create Project](images/create-project.png " ")

-5. (Optional, but recommended) Enter a unique name (255 character limit) for the project.
+5. Enter **'Demo Project'** as the name for the project.
 If you do not provide a name, a name is automatically generated for you.

-6. (Optional, but recommended) Enter a description (400 character limit) for the project.
+6. (Optional, but recommended) Enter 'Demo Project as the description (400 character limit) for the project.
 If you do not add a description, it remains empty.

 7. (Optional) Add tags to easily locate and track the project by selecting a tag namespace, then entering the key and value.
 To add more than one tag, click **+Additional Tags**.
 [Tagging](https://docs.cloud.oracle.com/iaas/Content/Tagging/Concepts/taggingoverview.htm) describes the various tags that you can use organize and find projects including [cost-tracking tags](https://docs.cloud.oracle.com/iaas/Content/Tagging/Tasks/usingcosttrackingtags.htm).